Windows Autopatch: Some admins may have seen Quality and Feature Update reports incorrectly showing "SYSTEM_SCRUBBED" in Windows Autopatch (incident).

 Scam Center

-OpenTech Support will never ask for your password, MFA codes, or remote access without a verified support request.
+OpenTech Support will never ask for your password, MFA codes, or remote access without a verified support request you initiated.
+If someone claiming to be us does — hang up or delete the message immediately.

-Security Tip: If someone claims to be OpenTech and asks for passwords or MFA codes, it is a scam.
+⚠ If someone is claiming to be OpenTech and demanding passwords, MFA codes, or payment — it is a scam.
+Stop all contact now.

 Phishing emails